 There are 3 Internal Quality Assurance Qualifications.
 The one that you should look to add to your qualification armoury is, the Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practices.

 Qualifying as an IQA can be hugely beneficial for helping you to become a better assessor effectively.
 By understanding assessment from a quality assurance perspective, it can help to improve skills like time management and holistic assessment.
 Both of which are crucial for anyone looking to become an Independent End-Point Assessor.

 But, where can I find out ‘exactly’ what I need to become an IEPA?

 To find this out, you would need to have a look at the relevant ‘Assessment Plan’.

 In the context of Apprenticeships, an Assessment Plan details everything there is to know about the EPA, including the requirements IEPAs must meet.
 So all you need to do, is find the Apprenticeship(s) you believe you will be competent in.
 From there you can find the Assessment Plan for the respective Apprenticeship and consequently, the requirements you would need to meet.

 The ‘How do I find an Assessment Plan‘ section on our EPA Knowledgebase should prove useful if you’d like to find the Assessment Plans relevant to you.

 Of course, if you were really interested in becoming an End-Point Assessor, you’ll definitely find our End-Point Assessment Workshop useful!
-(Plus it’s a great day of CPD!)
+(Plus it’s a great addition to your CPD record!)